Small Group Tours

 Afterwards, we make our way to the vibrant coastal setting of Ballycastle, a seaside town famed for walking, kayaking, great food and where you can relax, unwind or simply gaze out at the majestic views before your eyes.

-We depart Ballycastle and make our way to Belfast, where you can visit the Titanic museum, experience the amazing Black Cab Taxi Tour, explore Belfast with a Hop-on Hop Off City Tour or simply wander around its famous streets and experience great food.
+You will depart Ballycastle and make your way along the dramatic coastline of Antrim towards Belfast, where you can visit the Titanic museum, experience the amazing Black Cab Taxi Tour, explore Belfast with a Hop-on Hop Off City Tour or simply wander around its famous streets and experience great food.

 Your adventure starts off in Edinburgh, Scotland’s hilly capital.
 Our direction is north west to Stirling where we will take our first stop on our amazing adventure at Stirling Castle.